 By sequencing 72,501 individual kidney cells, researchers saw some shared transcriptional patterns in kidney cancers and developing or adult kidneys.

-In Nature this week: genomic analysis of four children buried in Cameroon approximately 3,000 and 8,000 years ago, and more.
+In Nature this week: genomic analysis of ducks, whole-genome doubling among tumor samples, and more.

 A new Nature Biotechnology paper reports that CRISPR-Cas9 gene editing can lead to large deletions or complex rearrangements that could be pathogenic.

 An international team of researchers compared genetic changes that occur in the blood of people who develop acute myeloid leukemia and those who do not.

 The researchers also reported that cholera strains infecting members of the same household were highly similar, suggesting in-household transmissions.

 The London School of Hygiene and Tropical Medicine's Sharon Peacock argued a sequencing-based pathogen surveillance approach could uncover outbreaks faster.

 Sequencing the genomes of a half a dozen chimp- or gorilla-infecting malaria parasites provided a clearer picture of Plasmodium falciparum evolution.